drhsqlite/pikchr/doc/userman.md

     right; box; circle; cylinder
 ~~~~~

-(I added an "`right`" at the beginning to make the layout direction
+(I added a "`right`" at the beginning to make the layout direction
-clear, but as "right" is the default layout direction, it doesn't change
+clear, but as "right" is the default layout direction, so it doesn't change
 anything.)

 Armed with our new knowledge of how "`at`"-less block objects are